blackmaskexe/swift-swiftui/07 - Swift Structures, Methods, Properties, MVC/02 - Structures.md

 - help us create custom datatypes
 - it is a blueprint for an object that will be created (chhapri ahh version of classes)
 	- this blueprint contains properties and methods
+- it is recommended that you create structures in a new swift file
+	- convention: same file name as the name of the structure

 ## Defining a Structure:
 ```swift